 - Maximum word count: 300

-- Issues: What are the underlying economic or financial issues expressed in the project?
+- Issues: What are the underlying social, cultural or philosophical issues expressed by the project?

 - Proofread abstract with your mentor before uploading.